HavardUgulen/LISST-VSF-neural-network/README.md

 You can correct multiple VSFs simultaneously, where the input VSFs should be arranged in a matrix of the form 168xNrOfSamples (see example file "VSF_example").
 The NN only uses the first 158 measurement points (0.09-140 degrees) as inputs, but loading the VSF for all 168  measurement points (0.09-150 degrees) enables plotting of the input VSFs and calculation of the scattering coefficients.

+Further information about the neural network is provided in [1]

 #### Example

 The example file "VSF_example" contains VSFs for a sample simulated with scattering coefficients b = [0.05, 0.17, 0.55, 1.8, 6.0, 20.0, 30.0, 40.0, 50.0].
 The input VSF file is formated in a 168x9 matrix (9 samples with 168 measurement points per sample).
 If the script is working properly, the following scattering coeffcients should be obtained from the example: